leanprover/fp-lean/functional-programming-lean/src/type-classes/out-params.md

 _Default instances_ are instances that are available for instance search _even when not all their inputs are known_.
 When one of these instances can be used, it will be used.
-This can cause programs to successfully type check, rather than complaining about unknown types and metavariables.
+This can cause programs to successfully type check, rather than failing with errors related to unknown types and metavariables.
 On the other hand, default instances can make instance selection less predictable.
 In particular, if an undesired default instance is selected, then an expression may have a different type than expected, which can cause confusing type errors to occur elsewhere in the program.
 Be selective about where default instances are used!

-One example of where default instances can be useful is with an instance of `HPlus` that can be derived from an `Add` instance.
+One example of where default instances can be useful is an instance of `HPlus` that can be derived from an `Add` instance.
 In other words, ordinary addition is a special case of heterogeneous addition in which all three types happen to be the same.
 This can be implemented using the following instance:
 ```Lean